arabine/icl/README.md

   * Hizoka, for all of his remarks, game testing and contributions
   * cledesol, for all his remarks and game testing
   * Duktape author, for his Javascript engine and helps

-# Generated files

-TarotClub generates some files to store the user configuration and various game information to find bugs or retreive past data.
-The files are generated in the user's home directory:

-  * in  ~/<username>/.tarotclub for Linux
-  * in c:\users\<username>\.tarotclub for Windows

-## Configuration files

-Two configuration files are generated: tarotclub.json for the client preferences and tcds.json for the server configuration.
-Try to not modify by hand these files since everything is editable through the TarotClub GUI.

-## Deal files

-Each played deal generates a file in the folder *.tarotclub/games* in JSON format.
-This file contains the deal parameters, the scoring details and every trick played.

-## Log files

-One file per day is generated under *.tarotclub/logs*.
-The format is CSV (comma-separated values) so that it can be easily parsed or opened by spreadsheet editors such as Microsoft Excel or LibreOffice Calc.